New Kids on the Block: 1988–1989: Hangin' Tough

 More top five singles from Hangin' Tough followed into the summer and fall, including the title track and "Cover Girl".
 Columbia Records also released the single "Didn't I (Blow Your Mind This Time)" (a cover of The Delfonics' classic hit), from the group's previously overlooked debut album.
 The song went No. 8 on the Billboard Hot 100 Singles on the strength of the group's popularity and effectively jump-started the sales of that album as well.
 By the end of 1989, Hangin' Tough had climbed to number one on the Billboard 200 Albums Chart and had gone eight-times platinum.
 They subsequently became the first 'teen' act to garner five top ten hits from a single album.

 Meanwhile, a top ten charting holiday album, Merry, Merry Christmas, was released in the fall—spawning another top 10 hit, "This One's for the Children", and going double platinum in the U.S. The proceeds were donated to United Cerebral Palsy, the New Kids' favorite charitable cause.
 Hangin' Tough would go on to spend 132 weeks on the chart, and in January 1990, the album won two American Music Awards for "Best Pop/Rock Album" and "Best Pop/Rock Group".
 With the success of "Didn't I (Blow Your Mind)", "Cover Girl", and "This One's For the Children", the group pulled off a rare feat of having three singles on the Billboard Hot 100 at the same time, but each from a different album.

 Columbia Music Video also released a home video, Hangin' Tough, a documentary on the band directed by Doug Nichol and produced by Bryan Johnson that included their four hit music videos and a live concert recorded during their 1989 tour.
 It achieved massive sales, earning a Grammy Award for Best Long Form Music Video nomination, and was one of the biggest selling music videos of all time.

-The Commonwealth of Massachusetts declared April 24, 1989, "New Kids on the Block Day".
+The then governor of Massachusetts, Michael Dukakis, declared April 24, 1989 to be "New Kids on the Block Day".

-1990–1993: Step by Step and lip syncing allegations
+1990–1993: Step by Step and lip synching allegations

 By early 1990, New Kids on the Block had become one of the most popular acts in the United States.
 That May, they followed up Hangin' Tough with Step by Step, for which just over half of the songs were cowritten and produced by the members themselves.
 The first single, the title track, hit number one on the Hot 100 Singles Chart and became their biggest-selling single.
 It was followed up with their ninth consecutive top-ten single, "Tonight".
 The group was achieving significant international success, as well: "Let's Try It Again" hit No. 8 on the UK singles chart, while "Baby I Believe in You" went to number one in Japan.
 The album was eventually certified triple platinum, selling close to 20 million copies worldwide.
 By late 1990, David Dyson assumed the role of musical director.